Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The safety note explicitly restricts usage to designated test profiles, providing clear context.
-However, it does not compare to alternatives or specify when not to use.
+The safety note instructs only to use with designated test profiles, providing context for safe use.
+However, it does not explicitly compare to alternatives like replaceSecurityTLDs or removeFromDenylist.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.